Special solutions to five autonomous integrable partial difference equations via the third and sixth Painlev\'e equations and the Garnier system in two variables: Introduction

 \begin{remark} The HV equation \eqref{eqn:auto_HV} can be obtained from the $Q1_{\de=1}$ equation \eqref{eqn:auto_Q1} by a limiting procedure.
 Indeed, substituting

 into Equation \eqref{eqn:auto_Q1} and taking the limit $\ep\to 0$, one obtains Equation \eqref{eqn:auto_HV}. \end{remark}

 The construction of the special solutions in this paper does not rely on any known reduction procedure.
-In a related setting, special solutions of {\PDE}s whose evolution in all lattice directions is governed by Painlev\'e-type {\ODE}s are known as {\it discrete Painlev\'e transcendent solutions} (hereafter referred to as dP solutions) \cite{nakazono2022discrete}.
+In a related setting, special solutions of {\PDE}s are known as {\it discrete Painlev\'e transcendent solutions} (hereafter referred to as dP solutions) \cite{nakazono2022discrete} if (i) the evolution of the {\PDE} along each lattice direction corresponds to the time evolution of a Painlev\'e-type {\ODE}, and (ii) the special solutions of the {\PDE} are given as rational functions of the dependent variables of these Painlev\'e-type {\ODE}s.
 The special solutions obtained in this paper can also be regarded as belonging to this class in this sense.
 However, since our approach treats difference equations as B\"acklund transformations of differential Painlev\'e equations and Garnier systems, and places emphasis not only on Painlev\'e equations but also on Garnier systems, we do not explicitly use the terminology of dP solutions in what follows.